The Importance of Routines for Children with Visual Impairments

 - Look at the steps she needs to do and pick one or two new ones to teach her.
 For example, you may need to show her how to put toothpaste on her toothbrush, rather than you doing it for her.
 A good way to show her is to use either hand-under-hand or hand-over-hand technique while standing behind her.

 - Think about how you can use color and high contrast in your home for your child if she has low vision.
-If part of her morning routine is to pack her backpack, pick items for her that she can easily see, such as by putting a light-colored hat on a dark table.
+If part of her morning routine is to pack her backpack, pick items for her that she can easily see such as a light-colored hat on a dark table.

 - If your child is blind or has a severe visual impairment, it will be helpful to use braille and textures in her routines.
 For example, if part of the breakfast routine is that she gets her cereal out of the cabinet, put a braille label or other tactile marking she can feel on the box so she can pick her cereal out from her brother’s.